MiyuHmt/cheatsheet/javascript.md

 Why?
 * Too permissive: you can declare multiple variables with the same name in the same scope with `var`.
 * With `var` you have a `function scope`, not a `block scope`.
-* Your values go back to the beginning of the document
+* Your values go back to the beginning of the document.